SAP-samples/teched2025-XP267/exercises/ex2/README.md

 Click on your SAP BTP Cloud Foundry environment `XP267_OXX_CF` (as per the username assigned to you, in example, XP267_001_CF)
 ![](./images/02-19.png)

-You will open the **Metrcis Overview** screen in Health Monitoring.
+You will open the **Metrics Overview** screen in Health Monitoring.

 Within the very same screen, scroll-down to **Other Metrics** section and you will find the newly added metric -  `org.memory.utilization` with the respective values pushed by SAP Automation Pilot.

-Congrats - you can now feed directly your Obserbavility platform with more metrics you might wish to bring in.
+Congrats - you can now feed directly your Observability platform with more metrics you might wish to bring in.
 ![](./images/02-25.png)

 ## Summary